-- 10.1 The sound working relationship between the Local Government Ombudsman (LGO) and the Council continues to work well.
-Through the ongoing LGO liaison and feedback, we will continue to learn how best to handle the most complex and difficult complaints in the most effective way possible utilising the LGSCO standards and best practice guidance. - 10.2 The LGSCO has developed a network of Link Officers, which the Council's liaison officer has been invited to join.
-The remit of this network will include supporting complaints-handling practitioners and identifying, developing and evaluating best practice.
-There could also be a role for the network in offering expertise and advice on relevant complaints matters, contributing to consultations and supporting relevant events.
+10.1 The sound working relationship between the Local Government and Social Care Ombudsman (LGSCO) and the Council continues to work well.
+Through the ongoing LGSCO liaison and feedback, we will continue to learn how best to handle the most complex and challenging complaints in the most effective way possible utilising the LGSCO standards and best practice guidance.